-If you've recently cancelled your service, you will soon receive a closing bill.
-Closing bills— sometimes called "closing statements" or "final bills"—capture any outstanding charges that still need to be paid, and you might get several of these bills before your account is truly closed.
+If you've recently canceled your service, you will soon receive a final bill.
+The final bill — sometimes called a "closing statement" or "closing bill" — captures any outstanding charges that still need to be paid, and you might get several of these bills before your account is completely closed.

 This bill is issued on your next regular billing date — regardless of when you disconnected.

 Even if you're signed up for paperless billing, you'll still likely get a paper copy of your closing bill(s) in the mail.
-If you need to change the mailing address you have on file with us, sign in to My CenturyLink or chat online.
+If you need to change the mailing address you have on file with us, sign in to My CenturyLink or chat with us.

 Due to the timing of charges and the need for things to process through multiple systems, it can take 1 to 2 billing cycles for your account to be fully closed.

-We are sorry to lose you as a CenturyLink customer, but maybe we don't have to.
+We would hate to lose you as a CenturyLink customer, and maybe we don't have to.
 Do any of these scenarios pertain to your situation?